How to Fix the Mac Boot Camp Error?

 • Wait for the process to complete and produce a status report.
 Check whether any errors found, click on Repair Disk to repair your disk

-Verify if the procedure is successful, all errors will be fixed and you can now try running Bootcamp again.
-Check whether it's working.
-If not, try +running FSCK as explained in the next section.
+Verify if the procedure is successful; all errors will be fixed, and you can now try running Bootcamp again.
+Check whether it’s working.
+If not, try running FSCK as explained in the next section.

-Solution 3: Run fsck Command
+Solution 3: Run the fsck Command

 This is used to verify system files and fix any corruption.
 Running this trouble-shooter should be done through the command prompt.
 It may sound complicated and technical, but don’t let it.
 Just follow the instructions below and you should be fine.